K-Guan/private/auto-comments.md

 ###[A] This answer should be an edit to the question
 Please use the edit link on your question to add additional information.
 The Post Answer button should be used only for complete answers to the question.

-###[A] This answer is a code-only answer
+###[A] This is a code-only answer
 [Stack Overflow](//$SITEURL$) accepts **code-only answer** like this, but it isn't *very* help for others.
 Please [edit] your answer and explain *How does your code work*.
 Sometimes, also *Why doesn't OP's code work*.

-###[A] Ask the OP for acceptation
+###[A] This is a code-only answer but it maybe should be an edit to the question
-If you think this answer is helpful, remember mark this answer as accepted.
-Please see: [How does accepting an answer work?](//meta.stackexchange.com/questions/5234)
+Is this an answer to your question?
+If so, please explain *how does this solve the problem*.
+If you just want to add additional information to you question, you should edit it instead of post an answer.